vl4ds/Documentation/smartapp-developers-guide/submitting-smartapps-for-publication.rst

 Devices and Preferences
 ~~~~~~~~~~~~~~~~~~~~~~~

-- Use capabilities, not device wildcards when gathering device inputs from the user.
 - Label your SmartApp preferences to match the devices that you are asking for access to.
 - Use the *password* input type whenever you are asking a user for a password.